qiyfoundation/Qiy-Scheme/Functional and Technical Overview.md

 # 3 Qiy Architecture
 This chapter describes the [Qiy Architecture](Definitions.md#qiy-architecture): the entities and their interrelations, which are involved in online communication and transactions.

 The capabilities of the architecture will be illustrated using a limited real-life [Qiy Scheme](Definitions.md#qiy-scheme) web scenario.
-The rest of the chapter addresses the rationale behind the architecture: why it has been designed the way it has been designed and how it relates to the [Qiy Principles](Definitions.md#qiy-principle) proclaimed by the [Qiy Foundation](Definitions.md#qiy-foundation).
+The rest of the chapter addresses the rationale behind the architecture: why it has been designed the way it has been designed and how it relates to the [Qiy Trust Principles](Definitions.md#qiy-trust-principles) proclaimed by the [Qiy Foundation](Definitions.md#qiy-foundation).
 ## 3.1 Basic Qiy Concepts
 ### 3.1.1 Qiy Node
 The [Qiy Node](Definitions.md#qiy-node) is a delegate component for Applications.
 The [Qiy Node](Definitions.md#qiy-node) is responsible for [Connection](Definitions.md#connection) management of global addresses, [Connections](Definitions.md#connection), [Key Management](Definitions.md#key-management), and cryptographic transformations of messages and implements the [Connection](Definitions.md#connection) to the [Qiy Infrastructure](Definitions.md#qiy-infrastructure).